- Solar advice hub

 Receiving less solar irradiance obviously means you’ll need more panels on your roof to achieve the same power generation as those basking in higher quantities.

-There are several different types of solar panels.
-Some are much more efficient than others, which can greatly affect how many solar panels you need.
+Some solar panels are much more efficient than others, which can greatly affect how many you need.

 Limitations on the number of solar panels you can have